fatiando/fatiando/README.txt

 Universidade de Sao Paulo and the Observatorio Nacional in Brazil.
 Work done here is part of some Masters and Phd projects.

+See http://www.fatiando.org/people for a list of people involved.

 License
 =======